![]() |

 }

-Adjust audio volume
+Adjust sound volume

 You can set sound volume.
 Use the global procedure FlashPlayerControl.SetAudioVolume with a value 0 - 100 to set audio volume.
-Use FlashPlayerControl.GetAudioVolume to get current audio volume.
+Use FlashPlayerControl.GetAudioVolume to get current audio volume:

 FlashPlayerControl.SetAudioVolume(TrackBarSoundVolume.Position);